-BICYCLING The park has limited areas for safe biking because roads tend to be steep and narrow, and bicycles are prohibited on trails.
-Cades Cove and Cataloochee Valley, however, make for pleasant cycling.
-The 11-mile loop road around Cades Cove is closed to automobiles on Wednesdays from early May through September.
+Off U.S. 74 east of the park Cades Cove and Cataloochee Valley, however, make for pleasant cycling.
+The 11-mile loop road around Cades Cove is closed to automobiles on Wednesday and Saturday until 10 a.m. from early May through mid-September.
 Rent bikes at the Cades Cove Campground Store and at Nantahala Outdoor Center in Gatlinburg.
-FISHING You can fish for smallmouth bass, rock bass, and brook, rainbow or brown trout within the park's bountiful streams from sunrise to sunset.
+FISHING You can fish for smallmouth bass; rock bass; and brook, rainbow or brown trout within the park's bountiful streams from sunrise to sunset.
 A valid North Carolina or Tennessee state fishing license is required.
 You can purchase one at sporting goods stores in gateway communities, at the Gatlinburg Welcome Center at the north entrance of town or at ncwildlife.org or gooutdoorstennessee.com.
 Make sure you pick up a copy of fishing regulations at the visitor centers.

 HORSEBACK RIDING Equestrians consider the Smokies among the best riding country in the east.
 About 550 miles of the park's hiking trails are open to horses.
 Obtain a copy of the park's trail map, which outlines the rules and regulations of riding in the backcountry.
 It also has information about backcountry camping and permit requirements.
-Official trail
+Official trail maps are available at any park visitor center or by calling (865) 436-1297.